galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ## Closure PCR

-Return to the FASTA file for the confirmed node (*Raw_phagename*).
+Return to the FASTA file for the confirmed contig (you can re-name the file as *Raw_phagename*).
 Design a set of primers that amplifies 500-700 bp product across the ends.
 If using the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex), follow the guidelines given above, with the following modifications.
 > * Set the design parameters to “General PCR (primers only)" in the Custom Design section and enter the following parameters:

 ![](../../images/genome-close-reopen-screenshots/8_closure_pcr_parameters.png)

-> * From the genome saved in the word processor, copy and paste approximately the last 500 bases from the 3’ end and paste into the “*Paste Sequence(s) here*” textbox.
+> * From the contig sequence saved in the text file, copy and paste approximately the last 500 bases from the 3’ end and paste into the “*Paste Sequence(s) here*” textbox.
 Then copy approximately the first 500 bases from the 5’ end and paste it below the earlier sequence (closure PCR should span from the 3’ to the 5’ end).
 > * From the list given, pick the primer pair which approximately covers the regions connecting 300 bp from the 3’ end and  300 bp from the 5’ end.
 > * Verify that hairpin loops will not form in your PCR conditions (see below) using  IDT analyzing tools before checkout.
-> * Order those primers using the naming convention: *TwoInitials PhageName close for/rev* (for example: TM Maine close For, TM Maine close Rev).
+> * Order those primers using the CPT naming convention: *TwoInitials PhageName close for/rev* (for example: TM Maine close For, TM Maine close Rev).
-> * For the records, highlight the amplicon and primer sequences in the genome.
+> * For the records, highlight the amplicon and primer sequences in the contig sequence text file.

-Set up a PCR reaction with the new closure primers as follows.
+Set up a PCR reaction with the new closure primers as follows:
 > * Dilute new primers by resuspending the lyophilized product in pure water after a brief centrifugation.
-Prepare a 100 uM (1 nmol= 10 uL H20) stock, and a 10 uM working stock.
+Prepare a 100 uM stock, and a 10 uM working stock.
-> * Assemble the PCR reaction as for the confirmation reaction above.
+> * Set up the PCR reaction as for the confirmation reaction above.
 > * Run the reaction with the following conditions:

 ![](../../images/genome-close-reopen-screenshots/9.1_pcr_reaction_conditions.png)

 Visualize and record the gel results as described above.
-> * If an amplicon is identified, send the PCR product for sequencing.
+> * If an amplicon is identified, send the closure PCR product for Sanger sequencing.
 > * If no amplicon is observed, proceed with the troubleshooting options below.

 Send the PCR product for Sanger sequencing.
-> * At the [CPT](https://cpt.tamu.edu/), we use the services of [EtonBioscience](https://www.etonbio.com/).
+> * At the CPT, we use the services of [EtonBioscience](https://www.etonbio.com/).
 Log in using the lab credentials and place an order for unpurified PCR product sequencing with local pick up.

 ![](../../images/genome-close-reopen-screenshots/10_etonbio_pcr_ordering.png)